-Lorry trailer deaths: What we know so far
+Lorry trailer deaths: what we know so far

 Advertising

+Essex Police has started the largest murder case in its history after 39 bodies were found in the trailer of a lorry.

-The discovery of 39 people dead in the trailer of a lorry has sparked the largest murder case in Essex Police history.
+The discovery of 39 dead migrants in the trailer of a lorry has sparked the largest murder case in Essex Police history.

 Here is what we know so far:

-– Essex Police received reports of a number of people discovered inside a lorry container at 1.40am on Wednesday.
+– A 48-year-old man from Northern Ireland was arrested at Stansted Airport on Friday on suspicion of conspiracy to traffic people and on suspicion of manslaughter.

+– Earlier that day, a couple named locally as haulage boss Thomas Maher and his wife Joanna, both 38, were arrested on suspicion of 39 counts of manslaughter and people trafficking.

-– A murder investigation was launched and the lorry driver, 25-year-old Mo Robinson, from Northern Ireland, was arrested on suspicion of murder and remains in police custody.
+– The driver of the Scania truck, named locally as 25-year-old Mo Robinson, from Northern Ireland, also remains in custody after he was held on suspicion of murder on Wednesday.

 – Police in Northern Ireland have searched three properties near Portadown in Co Armagh in connection with the arrest.